ckwonglab/ckwonglab.github.io/index.md

 # The Wong Lab - Endocrine Signalling in Inflammation

-Therapies based on gut hormones such as GLP-1 have transformed the treatment of metabolic disease, yet how these peptides communicate with multiple target organs to modulate inflammation remains poorly understood.
-Our group investigates the physiological, cellular, and molecular mechanisms by which endocrine signals, including gut hormones and other metabolic peptides, control inflammation.
+Gut hormones such as GLP-1 have revolutionized how we treat metabolic disease, but we are only beginning to understand how they reduce inflammation by signalling to different organs.
+We investigate the physiological, cellular, and molecular pathways that allow these endocrine signals to control tissue and systemic inflammation and immune responses.

 {% capture text %}